chstan/arpes/docs/advanced-plotting.md

-# More advanced plotting techniques in PyPES
+# More advanced plotting techniques in PyARPES

 In addition to the ones discussed previously, certain types of more complicated plots frequently encountered in ARPES analyses are included out of the box.